 What Oxfam is doing in Gaza

-Working with partners, our humanitarian and development work helps around 350,000 people in Gaza impoverished by the Israeli blockade.
+Working with partners, our humanitarian and development work helps around 350,000 people in Gaza affected by the current crisis and impoverished by the Israeli blockade.

 We work with farmers and fishermen who are prevented from accessing their livelihoods, and support a hospital and mobile clinic to provide primary healthcare.

-We supply safe water and sanitation, and run a food-voucher project that ensures families have enough to eat and supports the local economy.
+We run a food voucher project that ensures families have enough to eat and supports the local economy.

 We help local producers improve the quality of their produce and get it to market, and we help local civil society to advocate for their rights.